How is your Facebook community management going?

 How to Deal With Conflict As A Facebook Groups Manager

-It’s inevitable – at some point, every group admin will encounter a rule-breaker.
+It’s inevitable – at some point, every Facebook group admin will encounter a rule-breaker.

-It’s important to address any issues quickly and directly – remember, your group is a reflection of you and your brand, so don’t be afraid to take action when needed.
+It’s important to address any issues quickly and directly – remember, your group is a reflection of you and your brand or your company, so don’t be afraid to take action when needed.

-I touched on this earlier, but the best way to deal with any inner-group conflict is through direct messages.
+I touched on this earlier, but the best way to deal with any inter-group conflict is through direct messages because those are private and won’t be as likely to set off a more public argument.

 This includes any time you delete someone’s post.
 Always approach the issue openly.
-Be kind, but be clear.
+Be kind, but be clear as to why you took action.

-For example, if someone’s trying to promote their own product, simply message and tell them it was removed because you do not allow self-promotion in the group.
-Ask if they have any questions, and thank them for understanding.
+For example, if someone’s trying to promote their own product, simply message and tell them that their post was removed because you do not allow self-promotion in the group.
+Ask if they have any questions, and thank them for understanding why you deleted their post.

 This also goes for any members who are arguing publicly in the group.
 Send them a chat outside of the group and ask that they resolve their issues there.

-If you encounter a repeat offender, it may be time to simply show them the door.
+If you encounter a repeat offender in your group, it may be time to simply show them the door and remove them for the sake of the overall community.

-- Violating group guidelines (send them a message first, and if they don’t comply or violate again, tell them goodbye)
+- Repeatedly violating group guidelines (send them a message first, and if they don’t comply or violate the guidelines again, tell them goodbye)

 - Abuse towards other members